steph-xue/quizzical/README.md

   - Vite is a local development server that has support for frameworks like React and Vue.js, and programming languages like JavaScript and TypeScript

 ## Databases/APIs
-  - Open trivia database
+  - Open Trivia Aatabase
-    - The open trivia database provides a completely free JSON API for use in programming projects
+    - The Open Trivia Database provides a completely free JSON API for use in programming projects
     - Generates an API url by specifying the number of questions, category of questions, difficulty of questions, type of questions, and type of encoding
     - More information can be found at: https://opentdb.com/api_config.php